CENG501-Projects/CENG501-Spring2022/Project_Sahin/Readme.md

 $$ V = \left[ V_n |S_k(F, K_{n_i}) > \beta \right] $$

+### 2.1.3 LSTM shape encoder

+The 3D shapes that the image feature is most similar to and saved in the memory network are sent to the LSTM Encoder.
+Here, we can say that it is length-variant data because the number of inputs depends on the number of similar objects.
+After all similar shapes are sent to LSTM, only one shape prior vector is output.
+Many-to-one LSTM architecture includes 1 hidden layer with 2048 neuron, so the length of the shape prior vector is 2048.

+### 2.1.4 Shape decoder

+It contains 5 transposed 3D convolutional layers.
+The first four layers have a kernel size of 4, a stride size of 2, and a padding of 1.
+All four of these layers contain the batch normalization layer and ReLu.
+Only the last layer has sigmoid activation layer.
+The number of channels of the Convolution layers are 512, 128, 32, 8 and 1, respectively.

 ## 2.2.
 My interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.